MicrosoftDocs/Viva/Viva/glint/setup/copilot-managers.md

 ## Look at the big picture before using Copilot

 Use your Glint [Team Summary dashboard](https://go.microsoft.com/fwlink/?linkid=2231210) to review the data collected from your most recent survey.
-Be sure to look at the [Top Strengths and Top Opportunities](https://go.microsoft.com/fwlink/?linkid=2231116) for your team, as well as the other summaries on your dashboard.
+Look at the [Top Strengths and Top Opportunities](https://go.microsoft.com/fwlink/?linkid=2231116) for your team, as well as the other summaries on your dashboard.

 Now, access Copilot in Viva Glint in one of these ways:
-•	Log into the Glint dashboard and select the Copilot button.
+- Log into the Glint dashboard and select the Copilot button.
-•	Navigate to **Reports** on the top menu bar and use Copilot for a specific report.
+- Navigate to **Reports** on the top menu bar and use Copilot for a specific report.

 >[!IMPORTANT]
 >Copilot can summarize comments on any report.